 334 S Sandusky St, Delaware, OH 43015

-You should be there 10 minutes prior to the time your tour begins.
+You should be at the Soldiers Circle starting point 10 minutes prior to the time your tour begins.

 Parking will be available.
 Follow signs and guides from Sandusky Street gate.